nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding descriptions to a task

-If you wish to add more details to a task, you can add them under the `/m` flag.
+If you need to add more details to a task, you can add them under the `/m` flag.
 Note that these descriptions will be hidden from default view, once the task is added.
 To learn how to see these details again refer to [the `show` command](#showing-details-of-a-task-show).

 !!! example
     **`add`**` Destroy the Earth /m Going to need a lot of TNT for this.
 Remember to get them at sale on Friday - 50% discount on bulk orders!`

 #### Pinning a task

 Have task you don't want to forget?
 These types of tasks or events can be pinned to the top of the list using the `/p` flag.
 See [the `pin` command](#pinning-a-task-pin) for more details.

 !!! example
     **`add`**` Meet Li Kai at Friday Hacks! /d 21 Oct 6pm to 8pm /p`